oracle/okafka/README.md

 * `KafkaProducer`: Constructor that creates a producer object and internal AQ JMS objects.
 KafkaProducer class has 4 types of constructor defined which all take configuration parameters as input.

-* `send(ProducerRecord)`: Produces a message into Oracle Transactional Event Queue (Oracle TEQ).
-A message is called  'Producer Record' for Kafka application and called 'Event' for Oracle TEQ.
+* `send(ProducerRecord)`: Produces a message into Oracle Transactional Event Queue (Oracle TxEventQ).
+A message is called  'Producer Record' for Kafka application and called 'Event' for Oracle TxEventQ.
 Both the overloaded versions of send, that is, `send(ProducerRecord)` and `send(ProducerRecord, Callback)` will be supported.
 Records will be published into the topic using AQJMS.

 * `close`: Closes the producer, its sender thread and frees the accumulator.
 It also closes internal AQJMS objects like connection, session JMS producer etc.

 * `ProducerRecord`: Class that represents a message in Kafka platform.
-It will be translated into an 'event' for Oracle TEQ Platform which is an AQJMS Message.
-Relevant fields like payload and key can be directly translated into Oracle TEQ payload and message key for Oracle TEQ.
+It will be translated into an 'event' for Oracle TxEventQ Platform which is an AQJMS Message.
+Relevant fields like payload and key can be directly translated into Oracle TxEventQ payload and message key for Oracle TxEventQ.

 * `RecordMetadata`: This class contains metadata of the record like offset, timestamp etc. of the Record in Kafka platform.
-This will be assigned value relevant for Oracle TEQ.
-An event id of Oracle TEQ will be converted into an offset of RecordMetadata.
+This will be assigned value relevant for Oracle TxEventQ.
+An event id of Oracle TxEventQ will be converted into an offset of RecordMetadata.

-* `Callback Interface`: A callback function which will be executed once a Record is successfully published into Oracle TEQ Event Stream.
+* `Callback Interface`: A callback function which will be executed once a Record is successfully published into Oracle TxEventQ Event Stream.

 * `Partitioner Interface`: An Interface which maps a key of the message to a partition number of the topic.
-A partition number is analogous to a Event Stream Id of Oracle TEQ.
+A partition number is analogous to a Event Stream Id of Oracle TxEventQ.
 Application developer can implement their own Partitioner interface to map messages to a partition.
-The partition of a topic is analogous to a 'Event Stream' of Oracle TEQ.
-Thus a message is published into the assigned Event Stream of Oracle TEQ.
+The partition of a topic is analogous to a 'Event Stream' of Oracle TxEventQ.
+Thus a message is published into the assigned Event Stream of Oracle TxEventQ.

 * `Property: bootstrap.servers`: IP address and port of a machine where database instance is running.